skadauke/cleaning_data_project/CodeBook.md

 ## Data Description

-Each row in the `horus.csv` file is a feature vector as defined above.
+Each row in `har.csv` is a feature vector as defined above.

-Each row in the `horus_means.csv` file is the average of all measurements of a specific feature from a specific subject performing a specific activity.
+Each row in `har_means.csv` is the average of all measurements of a specific feature from a specific subject performing a specific activity.

-Measurements are normalized and bounded within `[-1,1]`.
+Measurements are normalized and bounded within [-1,1].

 '.X/Y/Z' is used to denote 3-axial signals in the X, Y and Z directions.